 Robert Turner: I would say my greatest achievement in poker actually came from the marketing side.
 I picked up a copy of Card Player magazine back in 1995 and saw that there were ads for three tournament series at three of the largest card rooms in the world – all featuring my events: the Legends of Poker at the Bicycle Casino, The National Championship Poker at Hollywood Park Casino, and the Legends of Pool at the Commerce Casino.

-Of course, Omaha has become a global success, but seeing that magazine was like hearing your song on the radio for the first time for me.
+Of course, Omaha has become a global success, but seeing that magazine was even better than an unexpected bonus; it was like hearing your song on the radio for the first time for me.

 CPL: Did you decide to call the game “Omaha poker” or did it get that name over time?
 Is there a Nebraska connection in there somewhere?